Season 2, Episode 3: “Virtù e Fortuna”

 In the meantime, the Colonel’s got his men ready with Dolores and her troops.
 Eventually, men from outside with their new age weaponry and vehicles come flying over the horizon.
 This almost shocks some of the troops at the fort.
 Yet the Colonel urges his men to keep shooting, facing them down.
 At a certain point, Dolores sees Peter being dragged away by Charlotte’s people.
 She heads straight for them, taking bullets and gunning men into the dirt.
 She can’t keep her father from being taken.
 So, she and Teddy are, apparently, going to Sweetwater for her to retrieve something.
 Aside from that, the Colonel and Craddock’s men are locked out of the fort, gunned down.
 This also allows Angela (Talulah Riley) time to set off an explosion out there, as well.
 Nobody’s left alive.
 There’s tyrannical danger in Dolores right now, all the same.
 Likewise she’s using Teddy, just like he was used before only to her ends this time.
 That being said, Teddy refuses to be led entirely, not wanting to be the trigger to a tyrant’s gun, even if it’s on Dolores’s side.

-At the edges of the river, where the Bengal already washed up, so does Grace, at the feet of the Indigenous warrior tribe.
+At the edges of the river, where the Bengal already washed up, so does Emily, at the feet of the Indigenous warrior tribe.
 In another place, Lee, Hector, and Maeve come to a snowy spot where a massacre of some kind happened before; Lee finds a decapitated head.
 Then, in the shadows, a samurai comes rushing.

 GODDAMN!
 Don’t you love it?
 How can you not?